 DLP Is a Process, Not a Product

 As traditional approaches to security continue to prove ineffective against today’s threats, enterprises need to shift towards a security model that focuses on data protection at its core.
 Properly deployed, DLP is an integral part of a mature security program and a powerful tool for protecting sensitive data.
 But perhaps the most critical element of successful DLP implementation is understanding that it is not a product that provides a quick fix — it is a process, and installing it is just the beginning.
-In order for it to be part of successful data-centric security, organizations need to plan carefully and integrate it with complementary controls in order to understand their information assets and protect critical data throughout its lifecycle — no matter where it is stored, used or transmitted.
+In order for it to be part of successful data-centric security, organizations need to plan carefully and integrate it with complementary controls in order to establish a clear understanding of their information assets and protect critical data throughout its lifecycle.